damolinx/vscode-macros/README.md

 * `log`: Provides access to the **Macros** log output channel, allowing macros to write log entries as needed.

 * `macro`: Current macro.
-  - `uri`: URI of the currently executin macro.
+  - `uri`: URI of the current macro instance.
 It can be `undefined` if running from an in-memory buffer.

 * `window`: Provides access to UI-related APIs.
   Provides access to UI-related APIs for managing predefined macro views.